flutternetwork/WiFiFlutter/README.md

 :question:(4) : I think there is a way to get the IP address but for now, this is not implemented..

 :warning:(5): Wifi API changes in Android SDK >= 29, restricts certain behaviour:
   * a.
-Enable/Disable Wifi Module is deprecated and will always fail (except DO, PO and system apps) [[docs](https://developer.android.com/reference/android/net/wifi/WifiManager#setWifiEnabled(boolean))].
+Enable/Disable Wifi Module is deprecated and will always fail [[docs](https://developer.android.com/reference/android/net/wifi/WifiManager#setWifiEnabled(boolean))].
+If you  want to open "Wifi Setting" in that case then, set the `shouldOpenSettings: true` when calling `setEnabled`.
   * b.
 For Connecting to Wifi, WEP security is deprecated and will always fail, also the network will be disconnected when the app is closed (if permanent network is required(Check :warning:(5c)), use "Register Network" feature) [[docs](https://developer.android.com/guide/topics/connectivity/wifi-bootstrap))].
 By default the connection would not have internet access, to connect to network with internet user `withInternet` which is a different API underneath (this API will not disconnect to network after app closes) [[docs](https://developer.android.com/guide/topics/connectivity/wifi-suggest)].
   * c.
 Registering Wifi Network, will require user approval - and the network saved would not be controlled by the app (for deletion, updation, etc) [[docs](https://developer.android.com/guide/topics/connectivity/wifi-save-network-passpoint-config)];